 - ¾ cup BBQ sauce

-By the way, if you're picking up cream cheese from the store, grab an extra block or two so you can make this cream cheese dip or fruit cream cheese dip.
+If you're picking up cream cheese from the store, grab an extra block or two so you can make this cream cheese dip or fruit cream cheese dip too.
 They're two more delicious appetizers that everyone will love!
+Also, just so you know, you can use any extra jalapeños you end up with to make these fried jalapenos!
+So, make sure to put those to good use with that one.

 How To Make Armadillo Eggs